airyhq/airy/docs/docs/sources/facebook.md

   Facebook pages
 - A page token for each facebook page you intend to integrate

+Refer to the [Configuration Docs](/getting-started/deployment/configuration.md#components) on how to input these values.

 Let's proceed step by step.

 ### Find the app id and secret